pacu23/adwaita-accent-color-changer/README.md

 Could be used on other DEs for theming adw-gtk3 and Libadwaita apps.
 Gtk-engine-murrine may be required.
 I haven't tested it but it worked with adw-colors' script.

-Known issues (need help): Firefox and some elements like the illustrations in GNOME settings aren't themed and instead follow system accent color.
+Known issues (need help): some elements like the illustrations in GNOME settings aren't themed and instead follow system accent color.

+Included an optional integration with firefox-gnome-theme (applies the accent through the theme's implementation for custom css).
+Also included optional copying of the shell themes to /usr/share so they are available for GDM.

 Included a fix for the following extensions: Gtk4 desktop icons, Accent privacy indicators, Color picker.
 Modifying the extension's files in ~/.local/share/gnome-shell/extensions (if installed there).
 It might reset after an update, so just rerun the script.
 If something breaks, just reinstall the extensions.